mbarmonde/mediacms-cytube/README.md

   - **Block Storage Integration** - All media stored on with proper volume mounts (required at /mnt/ebs universally)
   - **Automated Container Health** - Healthcheck script automatically configures nginx (removes CORS conflicts, sets upload timeouts) and activates only h264-480 + preview encoding profiles on every restart
   - **Large File Upload Support** - Handles 2-8GB files with 10GB max size, 2-hour timeout for chunk finalization

+  ## Plug in!

+  - [Show and tell discussion here](https://github.com/mediacms-io/mediacms/discussions/1486) on how you are using the project
+  - Add functionality, work on a PR, fix an issue!

   ## MediaCMS for CyTube Get Started